 Within the panel, users could build a filter combination, assign it a name, and save it as a custom filter for future reuse, directly addressing one of the core requirements from the PRD.

-Filter sharing was a stated requirement but fell outside engineering's scope for this release.
-The proposed workaround of surfacing all custom filters created by any user technically gave everyone access to others' filters, but created a new problem: the "Custom Filters" dropdown could quickly become unmanageable with hundreds of entries from across the team.
+Filter sharing was a stated requirement but fell outside scope for initial release.
+The proposed workaround for viewing all custom filters created by any user gave everyone access to others' filters, but created a new problem: the "Custom Filters" dropdown could quickly become unmanageable with hundreds of entries from everyone.